code-diggers-369/covid19-india-update/README.md

 This Data (api) Is Provided By https://www.covid19india.org/ They Also Provid All Patient Data https://bit.ly/patientdb

 All Data Is Update Daily 2 Times.
-If Any Bug Is Found The Put Issies
+If Any Bug Is Found The Put Issues

+Open This Website Live www.corona-update.gq

 ## Setup